quii/learn-go-with-tests/roman-numerals.md

 {"39 gets converted to XXXIX", 39, "XXXIX"},
 ```

 If you've ever done OO programming, you'll know that you should view `switch` statements with a bit of suspicion.
 Usually you are capturing a concept or data inside some imperative code when in fact it could be captured in a class structure instead.

-Go isn't strictly OO but that doesn't mean we ignore the lessons it offers entirely.
-Our switch statement is describing some truths about Roman numerals along with behaviour.
+Go isn't strictly OO but that doesn't mean we ignore the lessons it offers entirely (as much as some would like to tell you).

+Our switch statement is describing some truths about Roman Numerals along with behaviour.

-We can refactor this to simplify things
+We can refactor this by decoupling the data from the behaviour.

 ```go
 type RomanNumeral struct {